wordaligned/advent-of-code/README.md

 ## [Day 6][6]

 Awk works out nicely for this one, and I've learned a little more about the language.
 Arrays are, in fact, associative containers.
 In this case, we have a two dimensional grid of lights which are being switched on and off as specified in a list of instructions.

     turn on 296,50 through 729,664
     turn on 212,957 through 490,987
     toggle 171,31 through 688,88
     turn off 991,989 through 994,998

 We can pick out the numbers by setting the field separator, `NF`, to the regex pattern "[ ,]".
 We model the grid as an array, `lights`, accessing the light at `(x, y)` as:

     lights[x,y]

 The syntax is nice, but what actually happens is that the indices, x and y, are concatenated with a subscript between them.
 Awk is highly dynamic.
 Scoping can be surprising.
 Variables come into being as needed and zero initialised.
 Split long lines using an escape character `\` -- parenthesising won't do.

+## [Day 8][8]

+An interesting puzzle.
+You can quickly and safely solve it using Python to [eval][] the string.
+By safely, I mean you'll get an exception thrown on malformed input.

+    strings = open('input8').read().splitlines()
+    print(len(eval('+'.join(strings))) - sum(map(len, strings)))

+My [alternative solution][./day8.go] written in Go is longer and more fiddly.

 [1]: http://adventofcode.com/day/1
 [2]: http://adventofcode.com/day/2